DefectDojo/django-DefectDojo/docs/content/integrations/import.md

 XML Scan Result File from Immuniweb Scan.

-IntSights JSON Report
+IntSights Report
 --------------

 IntSights Threat Command is a commercial Threat Intelligence platform that monitors both the open and dark web to identify threats for the Assets you care about (Domain Names, IP addresses, Brand Names, etc.).

-Alerts for these threats can be consumed via the threat command API.
+### Manual Import
+Use the Export CSV feature in the IntSights Threat Command GUI to create an *IntSights Alerts.csv* file.
+This CSV file can then be imported into Defect Dojo.

+### Automated Import

 The IntSights `get-complete-alert` API only returns details for a single alert.
-To use this importer you'll need to fetch each alert individually and append to a list.
+To automate the process, individually fetch details for each alert and append to a list.
 The list is then saved as the value for the key "Alerts".
+This JSON object can then be imported into Defect Dojo.

 Example: